 The word “beautiful” means from full bloom or development.
 We do not normally think of feet as beautiful.
 Most of us think they are quite ugly!
 It is the message that makes the messenger beautiful.
 “Feet” implies travel.

 Who bring glad tidings of good things!”

 “Glad tidings” is the gospel itself.
 The word “gospel” means good news.

 There is a necessity for divine messengers in God’s economy.

 God calls every Christian to proclaim the truth of the gospel.
 We operate under orders from the highest authority ever.
 The proclaimer gets his marching orders from the ultimate source possible.
 This is true of all believers, whether they are in full-time ministry or not.
 There is no such thing as home or foreign missions; the idea is simply missions.
 Everyone has the mission to proclaim the gospel.
 It is true that God calls some to go to far-flung fields, but even that is simply missions.

 There is beauty to the enterprise of the getting the gospel out.
 The wonder of seeing souls saved from hell to live eternally in heaven is something to behold.
 There is both beauty and necessity in mission work.

 No one can believe the gospel unless someone carries the message to him.
 There can be no doubt for the need of people proclaiming the Lord Jesus in words.
 No one can call on the Lord unless there is something to believe about Him.
-The message is not whatever we chose to make it but a specific revelation from God—belief in Christ’s death, ascension, and resurrection to give us eternal life.
+The message is not whatever we chose to make it but a specific revelation from God—believe in Christ’s death, resurrection, and ascension to give us eternal life.